Skip to content

 Each pricing model, and what it really costs

-The four ways an agency can charge you, with the market range for each and the incentive it creates.
+The four ways an agency can charge you, what each price is attached to, and the incentive it creates.
 The model you pick changes what the agency is paid to optimize.

 01